 The class will include seven weekly quizzes and one final exam that will be graded.
 Participation in the quizzes and tests is optional and only required for students wishing to obtain a Certificate of Completion or UC credit for the class.

-Enrollment for the Fall course is now open.
-Click here to enroll.
-The course will begin on October 16, 2014 and enrollment will be available until December 7, 2014.
+Enrollment for the Fall course is now closed.
+The course began on October 16, 2014 and enrollment was available through December 14, 2014.

 Current MBA students at the Lindner College of Business or current Master’s of Engineering students at the UC College of Engineering & Applied Science wishing to earn credit for the class must register for MKTG 7014 through OneStop.
 Please note that normal tuition rates will apply for current students in those two programs.
 Enrollments for the course will be limited, so register early.